Last updated 2026-05-05

 - Block-range cap and retries.
 RPC providers cap how wide a window a single

 getLogscall can sweep.
-Quicknode’s mainnet cap is generous, but if you hit “block range too wide”, chunkfromBlock/toBlockinto 50k-block windows and concatenate.
-While you’re there, wrap each call in a 3-attempt retry with exponential backoff — RPCs flap, and viem doesn’t retry by default. - Archive node.
+Quicknode’s cap is generous but if you hit “block range too wide”, chunkfromBlock/toBlockinto smaller windows and concatenate.
+While you’re there, wrap each call in a 3-attempt retry with exponential backoff (RPCs flap and viem doesn’t retry by default).
+For deep historical backfills, Quicknode Streams is the better path: filtered event data pushed to your storage with built-in backfill and no range cap. - Archive node.
 Backfilling from the deploy block needs archive depth.
 Quicknode’s paid tiers include archive (see /quicknode).
 Without archive history you’re stuck reading from the chain head forward, so a brand-new index can never catch up to events older than your provider’s retention window.

 - Contract addresses